RISE-MPIWG/RISE-MPIWG.github.io/index.markdown

 This is a Vue.js component that allows users to browse the [SHINE API](https://rise.mpiwg-berlin.mpg.de/collections).
 It allows selection of files, and passes the selected files through to your app.
 This module is currently used in [DocuSky](https://docusky.org.tw/DocuSky/ds-01.home.html).

 ## Workshop slides and recording
 If you missed the workshop, don't worry!
-We will make the video recording available after.
+You can find the workshop presentation slides [here](https://doi.org/10.5281/zenodo.4047803).
+We will also make the video recording available shortly.

 The three developers who shared their experience with RISE & SHINE have also provided their presentations here:
 * [Rainer Simon](https://rsimon.github.io/), [Recogito](https://recogito.pelagios.org/): [PPT](/slides/2020-09-MPIWG-Recogito.pptx)